Contributed by Walless.

 Language – Information disclosure in Lithuanian and English for listing on the Bonds List, information disclosure in Lithuanian or English for the First North market.

-GENERAL NOTE: Stock exchange may wave certain of the requirements, e.g., that of having certain operating history.
-The decision to wave requirements is based on considerations of the issuer’s financial status, its position in the market, field of activity, reputation, prospects, and other factors.
+GENERAL NOTE: The stock exchange may waive certain of the requirements, e.g., that of having certain operating history.
+The decision to waive requirements is based on considerations of the issuer’s financial status, its position in the market, the field of activity, reputation, prospects, and other factors.

 4. Prospectus Disclosure